Solar Storm in Space | Reasons, Measurement, Effects and the Last Solar Storm Hit

 This magnetic map was created using the PFSS – Potential Field Source Surface – model, a model of the magnetic field in the sun’s atmosphere based on magnetic measurements of the solar surface.
 The underlying image was taken in extreme ultraviolet wavelengths of 171 angstroms.
 This type of light is invisible to our eyes, but is colorized here in gold | IMAGE CREDIT: NASA/SDO/AIA/LMSAL

-Magnetic reconnection can occur on solar arcades, which are a series of loops that follow magnetic lines of force.
+Magnetic reconnection can occur on solar arcades, a series of loops that follow magnetic lines of force.
 This explains why solar flares usually emerge from the Sun’s active regions, which have significantly stronger magnetic fields

 ●⫸ Intensity & Measurement